mnit-rtmc/iris/docs/alerts.md

 and "Hours After" times, respectively.
 A value of 0 will disable that period for the configuration.

-### Sign Groups
+### DMS Hashtags

-Signs that are eligible for inclusion in an alert configuration should be collected into a single sign group.
-When an alert matches the configuration, only signs from that group will be considered when searching the area defined by the alert CAP message.
+Signs that are eligible for inclusion in an alert configuration should be tagged with a specific DMS hashtag.
+When an alert matches the configuration, only signs with that hashtag will be considered when searching the area defined by the alert CAP message.

 Signs that are inside the alert area will be automatically used to display messages describing the alert, unless an operator decides to exclude them.